kb-dk/access-digital-objects/text-corpora.md

 ### The whole is more than its parts

-The TEI header is used for designating metadata for the whole volume. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described
+The TEI header is used for designating metadata for the whole volume.
+Inside the volume there might be collections of short stories or poetry.
+These collections may or may not be __works__, that may or may not contain poems, stories or whatever that are works. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described